campuscode/rails-guides-pt-BR/pt-BR/action_controller_overview.md

 Nesse guia você irá aprender como `controllers` trabalham e como eles se encaixam no ciclo de requestes da sua aplicação.

-After reading this guide, you will know:
+~~After reading this guide, you will know:~~
+Depois de ler este guia, você irá saber:

-- How to follow the flow of a request through a controller.
+~~- How to follow the flow of a request through a controller.~~

+- Como seguir o fluxo de um requeste através de um controller.

-- How to restrict parameters passed to your controller.
+~~- How to restrict parameters passed to your controller.~~

+- Como restringir parametros passados ao seu controller.

-- How and why to store data in the session or cookies.
+~~- How and why to store data in the session or cookies.~~

+- Como e Porque salvar dados na sessão ou nos `cookies`.

-- How to work with filters to execute code during request processing.
+~~- How to work with filters to execute code during request processing.~~

+- Como trabalhar com filtros para executar codigo durante o processamento de um request.

 - How to use Action Controller's built-in HTTP authentication.
 - How to stream data directly to the user's browser.
 - How to filter sensitive parameters so they do not appear in the application's log.